 F-1 Visa Rules

-Keep Proper Documentation of Your Immigration Status
+Keep Valid Documentation of Your Immigration Status

 Always have the following documents on-hand:

 - I-94 Entry/Departure Records: Created by Customs and Border Protection (CBP) when you enter the U.S., the I-94 is documentation of your immigration status.
-Make sure it shows F-1 status and "Admit Until Date: D/S".
+Make sure it shows F-1 visa status and "Admit Until Date: D/S".
 "D/S" means you may remain in the U.S. until your program end date.

 It’s your responsibility to monitor expiration dates on your immigration documents.
 Take note of the program end date listed on your I-20 and the expiration date listed on your visa for travel.

 You’re required to enroll full-time each semester (undergraduate: 12 hours; graduate: 9 hours).
 You may take a one-semester vacation after two consecutive semesters of full-time enrollment.
-Exceptions to the full-time enrollment rule may be granted if you:
+Exceptions to the full-time enrollment rule may be allowed if you:

 - Have a severe medical situation; a licensed medical professional must provide documentation stating you cannot maintain a full course load.